 Fiona MacAskill (fiddle), Laura Wilkie (fiddle), Aileen (Reid) Gobbi (five-string fiddle), Laura-Beth Salter (mandolin) and Jenn Butterworth (guitar) collectively make Kinnaris Quintet.
 They are all accomplished musicians in their own right, but when they play together, they are a force to be reckoned with.

 Their debut album 'Free One' has been one of the of the most anticipated releases in years, showcasing five supremely talented women giving full expression to their musicality, with originality, verve, and an exhilaration that is truly catching and impressive.
+It has reached the Long List (final 20) of the Scottish Album of the Year Award.
+The band has been nominated for the Horizon Award at this year's BBC Radio 2 Folk Awards, and HOT OFF THE PRESS!
+NEWSFLASH! the band's guitarist, the supremely versatile & gifted Jenn Butterworth, is one of only 4 artists to be nominated for the BBC Radio 2 Folk Awards prestigious MUSICIAN OF THE YEAR AWARD.

 String Jam Club is thrilled to be welcoming this world-class band - normally a festival line-up - to the launch of our Autumn season in what will be an unforgettable gig in our intimate and friendly venue.
 We are also delighted that the KInnaris Quintet concert is part of the annual Borders Walking Festival programme (7th-14th September) providing the last night of the Festival's celebrations.
 You don't have to be part of the Festival, everyone who loves music is welcome!
 You can be sure of a very special performance of peerless music played with both unbridled enthusiasm and a true sense of freedom.